Unstoppable Attack: Label-Only Model Inversion via Conditional Diffusion Model: Experiments

 \subsubsection{Attack Model and Implementation Details}

 The attack model used in our method is U-Net, which is composed of a double convolution block, 3 downsampling blocks, 2 bottom double convolution blocks, 3 upsampling blocks, and a convolution layer, where the double convolution block is composed of 2 convolution layers, 2 group normalization layers, and a GELU activation layers in the order of activation layer in the middle and two layers on each side.
 The downsampling block consists of a max-pooling layer, two convolutional layers, a SiLU activation layer, a linear connection layer, and a self-attentive layer, while the upsampling block differs in that the max-pooling layer is replaced by an inverse convolutional layer.
 The U-Net is trained for a maximum of 300 iterations, where CelebA is the training set, the batch size is 16, the learning rate is 3e-4 and the last 50 iterations are reduced to 1e-4.
 Secondly, the MSE loss function, AdamW optimization algorithm with Exponential Moving Average mechanism is used.
 In addition, the noise step of forward diffusion is 1500 and the variance schedule is linear, where .
-Moreover, the gamma factor of 2.3 and the guidance strength of 4.
-The training phase requires 28G of video memory and the recovery phase requires 31G of video memory.
-We took an average of 37 min to train a round on two NVIDIA RTX 3090 graphics cards with Inter Xeon Platinum 8350C CPUs, and an average of 4 min to sample 48 generated images.
+Moreover, the gamma factor of 2.3, the guidance strength of 4, and the probability $p$ of 0.1.
+Given that the image dimensions of the auxiliary datasets are uniformly 64 × 64, both training phases necessitate 28G of graphics memory, while both recovery phases require 26G of graphics memory.
+The batch size and the number of parameters in the target model directly influence the memory size in a proportional relationship.
+Furthermore, the number of auxiliary datasets directly affects the training time.
+Utilizing CelebA as the auxiliary dataset, we employ two NVIDIA RTX 3090 GPUs and Inter Xeon Platinum 8350C CPUs to complete a training round in an average duration of 33 minutes, with the generation of 48 images taking an average of 4 minutes.
+When employing MNIST as the auxiliary dataset, a training round with identical equipment takes an average of 5 minutes, with the total time for training and sampling amounting to 1.5 days.